Dearly Beloved: MCK tribute to Kenny Le May at his memorial in LA 4/23/16

 My boy Nasuti’s girl Angel is too.

-You know him obviously but I believe you met her back then in my South Bay days in ‘04/’05 back when they still lived out here down in Long Beach.
+You know him obviously, but I believe you met her back then in my South Bay days, in ‘04/’05 back when they still lived down in Long Beach.

-help you were telling me to get him, as you were more often than I ever readily admitted, you were right, never leave your brother behind so now that’s something his sister, brother and I are all going to now be trying to do while for some reason I now have faith that he’s going to make it through.
+So now that’s something his sister, brother and we are all going to be trying to do now, while for some reason I have a strong feeling he’s going to make it through.

-Not sure why we’re talking music but while I’m here I gotta say I’m still mad you said Justin Timberlake was as talented as Michael Jackson and Kid Rock was one of the most innovative artists of our generation.
+Not sure why we’re talking musi, but while I’m here I gotta say Ken, I’m still mad you said Justin Timberlake was as talented as Michael Jackson and Kid Rock was one of the most innovative artists of our generation.